Nine great family autumn experiences in the East of England

 Does one fancy a Royal visit perhaps?
 Sandringham Estate is the 18th century countryside retreat of Her Majesty Queen Elizabeth.
 Often frequenting at Christmas time for gathering with all the family, the estate is free to visit all year round.
 Swathed in history, the house, museum, gardens and visitors centre are a must before resting your feet at the onsite café. https://www.sandringhamestate.co.uk/.

 Framlingham Sausage Festival

 Looking for a festival to warm up this autumn?
 Framlingham is your best bet where you can snuggle up with hot sausages.
-It all happens on Sunday 14 October from 10am when the town of Framlingham will celebrate the great British sausage producers from East Anglia.
-Tickets cost £6 per person or a group ticket for four people can be purchased for £20.
-You can even vote on your favourite sausage and if you hang around until 5.30pm, the winners will be announced at Framlingham Castle.
-There are three sizzling gluten free categories in this year’s festival too, so no one is left out. www.framlinghamsausagefestival.com/aboutsausagefest.
+It all happens in October when the town of Framlingham will celebrate the great British sausage producers from East Anglia.
+You can even vote on your favourite sausage and if you hang, the winners will be announced at Framlingham Castle.
+Find out more at www.framlinghamsausagefestival.com